atreyasha/dotfiles/develop.md

         2.  perform all other book-keeping tasks such as conditional aliases, conditional xterm and updating variables

+        3.  or consider restarting and developing neovim/vim from the ground up with as little plugins as possible -\> similar push as per emacs

-        3.  sort out all issues with updating plugins for current vim configs -\> seems like keeping submodules synced should be just fine
+        4.  sort out all issues with updating plugins for current vim configs -\> seems like keeping submodules synced should be just fine